owlboy/greatpug-public/README.md

 * Sanded down the bathroom sinks to round them out, then re-polished them
 * Fixed the issue with the Whiskey being a vampire (Thanks Exiled!)
 * Fixed the issue with teleporting booth seats (Thanks Jordo!) [ [Issue #8](https://github.com/owlboy/greatpug-public/issues/8) ]
-* Fixed the issue with the missing wall colider near the bar mirror (Thanks Misaki and others!)
+* Fixed the issue with the missing wall collider near the bar mirror (Thanks Misaki and others!)
-* Updated TheArchitects poster - He does more than home worlds now!
+* Updated TheArchitects poster - He does more than homeworlds now!

 #### 08/31/18 (89mb)
 * Added a new bottle label for Presence